kpenev/AutoWISP/documentation/source/PythonModules/low_level_psf_fitting.rst

-Given calibrated FITS frames of the night sky produced as described in :doc:`low_level_image_calibration` and an astrometric solution produced as described in :doc:`low_level_astrometry`, this module uses SuperPhot to carry out the PSF/PRF fitting decsribed above in four steps:
+Given calibrated FITS frames of the night sky produced as described in :doc:`low_level_image_calibration` and an astrometric solution produced as described in :doc:`low_level_astrometry`, this module uses AstroWISP to carry out the PSF/PRF fitting decsribed above in four steps:

   1. Querying the catalogue for all sources in an area fully covering the image, filtering those sources by specified criteria and using the astrometric solution to project those sources on the frame, discarding sources which project to locations outside the frame.
-This is the list of sources passed to SuperPhot for which PSF/PRF fitting is performed.
+This is the list of sources passed to AstroWISP for which PSF/PRF fitting is performed.

-  2. Invoke SuperPhot to measure the background for each source in the above list.
+  2. Invoke AstroWISP to measure the background for each source in the above list.

-  3. Invoke SuperPhot with the list of sources now each augmented by its background measurement to fir for the PSF or PRF.
+  3. Invoke AstroWISP with the list of sources now each augmented by its background measurement to fir for the PSF or PRF.

   4. Add the results of the above 3 steps to the data reduction files for the